 Soho in central Manhattan is ideal for a day of leisurely exploration on foot.
 This New York City neighbourhood became a famous contemporary art hotspot in the 1960s with art galleries filling its streets.
 While many moved to the Lower East Side and Chelsea in the decades that followed, multiple outstanding art spaces remain.
-Today, it’s best-known for its bohemian vibe, with cobbled streets lined with independent designer boutiques, noteworthy pop-up shops and numerous vendors touting knockoff handbags, sunglasses, and scarves.
+Today, it’s most well-known for its bohemian vibe, with cobbled streets lined with independent designer boutiques, noteworthy pop-up shops and numerous vendors touting knockoff purses, sunglasses, and scarves.

 In between the shops and galleries in Soho are some fabulous restaurants, including celebrity haunts like Mercer Kitchen helmed by Chef Jean-Georges with an open kitchen and mouth-watering truffle pizza.
 There are lots of enticing cafes for grabbing a coffee and pastry to fuel your shopping exploits too – in fact, you’ll want to be sure to have your smartphone on hand as many are highly Instagrammable.

-Soho in New York - one of the highlights of 9 Best Things to Do for Couples in New York and 8 Best Places to Go Shopping in New York (Read all about New York here)
+Soho in New York - one of the highlights of 9 Best Things to Do for Couples in New York and 7 Tourist Traps to Avoid in New York (Read all about New York here)

 What are the highlights of Soho in New York?